 As part of obtaining reasonable assurance about whether the Town of Lake Lure's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, non-compliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of non-compliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed an instance of non-compliance or other matter that is required to be reported under Government Auditing Standards, and which is described in the accompanying Schedule of Findings and Responses as item 2017-005.